 This imbalance can make the mattress feel less firm and even somewhat knotty.
 However, the most common reason for the air mattress suddenly losing firmness is the fact that it is leaking air, which is not all that hard to determine: if you hear a low, but constant hissing sound, compressed air is leaving your mattress when it shouldn’t.

 PS.
 The bed in the image is an Insta, you can see the full review of the Insta Raised with a Never-flat pump here.

 Causes of leakage and how to find the puncture

 Obviously, once you decide what is making your mattress deflate, you must take some measures to fix this.
-If we’re talking about a temperature change, the solution is facile: use the tools that come with the mattress and pump some more air inside it, until it is as firm as you want it to be.
+If we’re talking about a temperature change, the solution is obvious: try using the tools that come with the mattress and pump some more air inside it, until it is as firm as you want it to be.

 Inflating the mattress without fixing the leak is useless, therefore you must take the time to find the annoying rupture: